1. Buy a book and create a unique cover

 In order to record each entry individually, always make sure to give it a date.

-It’s easier to match the entries to the seasons they took place.
-Then you don’t have to mention if it’s summer or winter or something in between.
-Additionally, give every entry a specific title.
+Give every entry a date and specific title.
 Choose a short sentence that describes the day you write about, for instance ‘Exploring Berlin in autumn’.

 7. Don’t write down what you did without mentioning how you felt while doing it